katleyq/biodiversity-assessment-arizona/README.md

 **Repository Structure**:

-This repository contains the following structure:
+This repository contains Jupyter notebooks that will help This repository has the following structure:

 ```
 ├── notebooks